johnssproul/RepeatProfiler/README.md

 ﻿
 # Repeat Profiler (This README is in the early draft stages of construction)

 A tool for generating, visualizing, and comparing repetitive DNA profiles from short-read data.
 This tool helps to generate solid comparative DNA profiles based on just short sample reads and repeat reference sequences.
-RepeatProfiler was developed specifically to facilitate study of repetitive DNA dynamics in groups lacking genomic resources; however, it may be useful in any application where extracting evolutionary signal from repeats is needed.
-The tool is most applicable to analyses that span short evolutionary time scales.
+RepeatProfiler is developed specifically to facilitate study of repetitive DNA dynamics over short evolutionary time scales in groups lacking genomic resources; however, it may be useful in any application where extracting signal from repetitive sequences is needed.